ancientpi3/Fellowship2022/README.md

 The tests folder contains notebooks used to learn Generative Adversarial Networks.

-The modules folder contains the code that was reused in several for the other notebooks.
+The modules folder contains the code that was reused in several notebooks.